 - The Progress Over Perfection Way to Train for a Half Marathon

-- Starting at the Beginning with Accessibility
+- Getting Started with Accessibility

-- How to Provide Accessibility Progress, Not Perfection Feedback
+- Giving Accessibility Progress, Not Perfection Feedback

 - Watch out for the Accessibility Paradox aka Schrödinger’s A11y Cat